ngangamary078/Moringa-school-week2-IP/README.md

-I have been built this web page using visual studio code, Javascript, git bash and the uploading on Github.
+I have built this web page using visual studio code, Javascript, git bash and then uploading on Github.

 ## BDD
+-See a  small description of what the application does on the landing page.
+-Enter my birthday through a form
+-Choose what gender I am.
+-Click the submit button to see what my Akan name would be

 ## Setup/Installation Requirements